nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DD_DJANGO_VIEWS.md

 For the time being, the view for appointments will support the operations of getting all, getting single, and creating appointments.
 Therefore, it will define the following methods.

+In this section, we will be adding the beginnings of the code needed to create a new view.

 * `retrieve()`
 * `list()`
 * `create()`